ggssh/awesome-stars/README.md

 ## Shell

+- [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,000+ contributors) framework for managing your zsh configuration.
+Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [sickcodes/Docker-OSX](https://github.com/sickcodes/Docker-OSX) - Run Mac in a Docker!
 Run near native OSX-KVM in Docker!
 X11 Forwarding!
 CI/CD for OS X!
 - [BUAA-SE-Compiling/miniSysY-tutorial](https://github.com/BUAA-SE-Compiling/miniSysY-tutorial) - BUAASE2019级的编译实验的实验指导与实验安排
 - [decaf-lang/minidecaf-tutorial](https://github.com/decaf-lang/minidecaf-tutorial) - The MiniDecaf tutorial documentation.